How to Train Lovebirds

 It can take time for a lovebird to get comfortable with you, especially if it is not used to spending much time outside the cage.
 However, if you train it with consistency and offer it small treats that it loves (such as safe nuts or certain seeds), you will eventually see its behavior improve little by little.

-See also Are Lovebirds Noisy?
+See also Can Lovebirds Live Alone?

 Teaching a lovebird to mimic your speech is a more advanced trick that requires patience and consistent training sessions.
 You should also keep in mind that lovebirds can have short attention spans, so it is best to train them for a few minutes several times throughout the day.
 This way, they will not get bored and will still be able to focus on your training sessions.